 - They enjoy a challenge and are not afraid of leadership if it comes to them.

-- They tend to be hands-off leaders who are willing to give a wide breadth to employees perceived as capable and competent.
+- They tend to be hands-off leaders willing to give a wide breadth to employees perceived as capable.

 - They are very straightforward with people.
 No one will ever feel unsure about what an INTJ wants them to do.